ogunbaysal/object_project/README.md

 ### Object Orianted Programming 2 First Assigment
-The assigment is to create a website which is similar to [Mavi](https://mavi.com/en) by using .NET Core Web API and WPF.
+The assigment is to create a project which is similar to [Mavi](https://mavi.com/en) by using .NET Core Web API and WPF.

 ### Web API To Do
 - [x] Setup the API